thomascpowell/m/README.md

 ### Notes:
 - This is a side project.
 Please only use it if you are comfortable in the terminal.
-- Due to AppleScript limitations, this project creates a temporary playlist in Apple Music.
+- A temporary playlist is created in Apple Music when playing an album.
+This is due to limitations inherent to AppleScript.
+It is safe to delete.